ElazarK/content-docs/playbooks/Isolate_Endpoint_Traps.md

-This playbook accepts an endpoint ID from Traps integration and performs isolation on this endpoint.
+Accepts an endpoint ID from the Traps integration and performs isolation on this endpoint.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.